Barings BDC (BBDC)

 Elizabeth Murray, Chief Financial Officer and Chief Operating Officer

-Elizabeth Murray serves as the Chief Financial Officer and Chief Operating Officer of Barings BDC, Inc. She also holds these roles for Barings Capital Investment Corporation and Barings Private Credit Corporation.
-Ms. Murray is a board member for Rocade LLC.
-Her previous experience includes serving as the Chief Accounting Officer for Barings BDC, Barings Capital Investment Corporation, and Barings Private Credit Corporation.
-Prior to that, she was the Vice President of Financial Reporting at Triangle Capital Corporation before the investment management of the company was externalized to Barings LLC.
+Elizabeth Murray serves as the Chief Financial Officer and Chief Operating Officer of Barings BDC, Inc. She also holds these dual roles for Barings Capital Investment Corporation and Barings Private Credit Corporation.
+Additionally, she is a board member for Rocade LLC, a specialty finance company.
+Before these roles, Ms. Murray was the Chief Accounting Officer for these companies and served as the Vice President of Financial Reporting at Triangle Capital Corporation prior to its externalization of investment management to Barings LLC.
+Her prior involvement with Triangle Capital Corporation, a predecessor to Barings BDC that underwent a significant change in management, demonstrates experience with companies involved in such transitions.
+Her continuous roles within BDCs suggest a pattern of involvement with companies that often engage with private equity.

 Matthew Freund, President

-Matthew Freund serves as the President of Barings BDC, Inc. He is also the President of Barings Capital Investment Corporation and Barings Private Credit Corporation.
-Mr. Freund is a member of Barings' Global Private Finance Group and the North America Private Finance Investment Committee.
-He also serves as a board member for Eclipse Business Credit, a specialty lender focused on providing asset-backed loans.
-Before joining Barings in 2015, Mr. Freund worked for US Bank, where he structured bank loans to support leveraged buyouts for private equity sponsors.
+Matthew Freund serves as the President of Barings BDC, Inc., as well as President of Barings Capital Investment Corporation and Barings Private Credit Corporation.
+He is a key member of Barings’ Global Private Finance Group and the North America Private Finance Investment Committee.
+Mr. Freund also serves as a board member for Eclipse Business Credit.
+Prior to joining Barings in 2015, he worked for US Bank, where he focused on structuring bank loans to support leveraged buyouts for private equity sponsors.
+His past role specifically structuring loans for leveraged buyouts clearly indicates a pattern of managing companies backed by private equity firms.

 AI Analysis | Feedback